Yangon International Airport: As RAF Mingaladon

+As Japanese airfield

+During the Second World War, in 1941 the Japanese began their attack on Burma, including an air raid on Mingaladon.
+By 1942, the outnumbered Allied forces had retreated and the Japanese took over the airfield.
+Mingaladon was then used by the Japanese, and Japanese bombers based in Bangkok were moved forward to Mingaladon when there was a full moon.
+The British at the Wireless Experimental Centre in Delhi had decrypted BULBUL, the IJA air-to-ground code, and could predict Japanese air raids.
+On one occasion Allied nightfighters "got the lot and all night we could hear Mingaladon air base calling for its lost children".

+Becoming Yangon Airport

-After World War II, Yangon Airport was built on the former RAF Mingaladon in 1947 by the Calcutta Metropolitan Airports Authority.
-Once regarded as the best in Southeast Asia and the primary airport serving that region, the airport fell into disrepair and remained that way for decades, as new superhubs like Singapore Changi Airport, Kuala Lumpur Sepang, Bangkok Suvarnabhumi and Jakarta Soekarno-Hatta were built and superseded Yangon's facilities.
+After World War II, Yangon Airport was built on the site of the former RAF Mingaladon in 1947 by the Calcutta Metropolitan Airports Authority.
+Once regarded as the best in Southeast Asia and the primary airport serving that region, the airport fell into disrepair and remained that way for decades, as new super hubs like Singapore Changi Airport, Kuala Lumpur Sepang, Bangkok Suvarnabhumi and Jakarta Soekarno-Hatta were built and superseded Yangon's facilities.

+In November 2012, Condor began flying seasonally to Frankfurt with Boeing 767s.
+The outbound flight from Yangon made a stop in Phuket, but the inbound one was direct.
+The airline cut the route at the end of the first season.
 Airport capacity was boosted to 6 million passengers per year in early 2016.
-Currently, there are plans to build a completely new and larger airport, Hanthawaddy International Airport, on a much larger site and somewhat away from Yangon.
+Currently, there are plans to build a new, larger airport, Hanthawaddy International Airport, on a much larger site and somewhat away from Yangon.

 Modernization

 A modernization program was launched in April 2003 and resulted in a new terminal and an extended 3414 m runway.

 Designed by the Airport Development Division of CPG Corporation of Singapore, a new terminal was constructed at a cost of US$13.3 million by Asia World.
 It can handle 900 arriving and 900 departing passengers simultaneously.
 The design meets IATA service standards and complies with ICAO safety and security standards at a cost of SG$30 million.
 Other notable features include: